 One of his many distinguished conservation actions was to create the Society’s first wildlife sanctuary—he and his family donated 86.5 acres along the scenic Morgan River in the Honey Island Swamp, and this became our Fischer Wildlife Sanctuary.

 A great lover of nature, Phil started the New Orleans area butterfly counts in 1975 and this year (2013) was the 39th year of the count.

-The Orleans Audubon Society presented the Swallow-tailed Kite Award to Michael L. Crago, posthumously, at the spring banquet on May 19, 2015.
-Michael was active in Orleans Audubon for 45 years.
-He joined Orleans Audubon in the late 1960s and took on a leadership role in the 1970s.
+Michael L. Crago – OAS presented the Swallow-tailed Kite Award to Michael L. Crago, posthumously, on May 19, 2015.
+Michael was active in OAS for 45 years.
+He joined OAS in the late 1960s and took on a leadership role in the 1970s.
 From the 1970s on, Michael often served as President or Treasurer and served on the Membership and Publicity committees.
 He worked closely alongside the late Frank Ehret to help establish the Jean Lafitte National Historical Park and Preserve.
 He was also a supporter of the Grand Isle sanctuary project from its inception.